gemseo/gemseo/changelog/fragments/added.md

   determines automatically the I/O's from the model and defines the grammar from them.
 This means that different disciplines that inherit from `BaseModelDiscipline` can share the same Pydantic model, each of them using only a subset of the model's fields for their I/O's.
+- `gemseo.discipline.propagate_namespace` propagates a namespace forward along the discipline coupling graph, namespacing every input and output affected by the seed variables while leaving untouched the variables that are neither seeds nor produced inside the reached set.